Turkey enchiladas are a family friendly dinner recipe that’s easy to make, and packed with Mexican flavors. Use leftover turkey, beef or pork.

 Serve with sliced green onions, olives and sour cream.

-Be sure to Pin or bookmark this recipe so you have it handy after Thanksgiving!
+Be sure to pin or bookmark this recipe so you have it handy after the holidays!